kaisenlinux/manpages-dev/category/LXC/lxc-start.md

               If any file descriptors are inherited, close them.
 If this option is not specified, then lxc-start will exit with failure instead.
 Note: --daemon implies --close-all-fds.

        --share-net name|pid
               Inherit a network namespace from a name container or a pid.
 The network namespace will continue to be managed by the original owner.
-The network configuration of the starting container is ignored and the up/down scripts won't be executed.
+The network configuration of the start‐ ing container is ignored and the up/down scripts won't be executed.

        --share-ipc name|pid
               Inherit an IPC namespace from a name container or a pid.